 One can estimate predictions of future performance on past performance.
 Whatever the success Disney has with other franchises, if I haven’t liked any of their choices so far, its safe bet I won’t like the movie.

 1. The immediately cancelled The Clone Wars, in mid production, while it was still popular and only had a season to go.
 Reasons: it was on a non Disney network.
 Ego won that round even over profit.
+Granted they later released the in progress season and continued it.
+But it still was obvious muscle flexing on there part.

 2. They immediately cancelled Dark Horse Comics license, with several very popular stories in mid production.
 At this point they had not yet cancelled the entire Expanded Universe.
 Reasons: they owned Marvel and wanted them in control.
 Ego won again.